 Another fact of the logistics vertical within the Navy is the requirement to accurately manage inventories and issuance of repair parts (aircraft and ships) and of general supplies and specialized supplies (e.g., personal flight gear for naval aircrews or specialized combat equipment for Navy SEALs or Naval Military Construction Battalion “Seabees”).

 These duties are combined with former postal clerk duties as custodian of postal effects and monitoring designated mail orderlies.
 Logistics personnel must also be able to sort and distribute all official and personal mail for naval ships, submarines, aviation squadrons, and information for shore-based activities in a timely manner.

-Tablets have already been utilized in the Navy at administrative level for destroyer fleet maintenance.
+Tablets have already been utilized in the Navy at an administrative level for destroyer fleet maintenance.
 Since there is significant overlap with logistics processes, all related tasks that connect logistics with fleet maintenance can be connected and streamlined.
-Many procedures that formerly had to be done by hand when it comes to information collection, sorting, and retention can be automated, and results from multiple programs collated for a broad topical view at all times that benefits every level of command.
+Many procedures that formerly had to be done by hand when it comes to information collection, sorting and retention can be automated and results from multiple programs collated for a broad topical view at all times that benefits every level of command.

 In the Navy, if logistics break down, everything grinds to a halt.
 Rugged tablets allow for accurate, real-time inventory, tracking, and confirmation of supplies, parcels, and mail, providing a streamlined system that can keep everything rolling smoothly.